Music of Sudan: Rural traditional music and dance

 Is more bearable than your disdain.

 One of the most typical East African instruments, called tanbūra or kissar in Nubian music, was traditionally played by the singers as the usual accompaniment for such songs, but this Sudanese lyre has largely been replaced in the 20th century by the Arabic oud.
 (Note: Through his concerts and recordings for Western music labels, the late composer and oud player Hamza El Din became internationally known.
-He was of Southern Egyptian Nubian origin, and sang both in his native dialect of Sudanese Arabic as well as in the Nubian language.)
-Drums, hand clapping and dancing are other important elements of traditional musical performances, as well as the use of other African instruments, like traditional xylophones, flutes or trumpets.
+He was of Southern Egyptian Nubian origin, and sang both in his native dialect of Sudanese Arabic as well as in the Nubian language.) middle eastern Drums, hand clapping and dancing are other important elements of traditional musical performances, as well as the use of other Arabic instruments, like rabbabas, mizamars and qanun.
 One example for this are the elaborate wooden gourd trumpets, called al Waza, played by the Berta people of the Blue Nile state.
+Despite this adaption of some arabic and western instruments in 20th century Sudanese popular music over some traditional and ancient Nubian instruments, Sudanese music remained Distinctively related to Ancient Nubian Music, the sahel, The Horn of Africa and Sub saharan Africa in Melodic use of the pentatonic scale (especially the Minor pentatonic scale like in 1940's Haqibah music), Polyrhythmic structure, call and response and emphasis on rhythm, polyphonic and homophonic textures with more traditional Ancient Sudanese Drums remaining favored in most Sudanese music and generally uniquely distinct from music from much of the arab world (particularly Egypt, the Levant and Mesopotamia) which generally utilises the melodic Arabic maqam, emphasis on Melody, a monophonic texture and traditional Rhythm in Arabic music (iqa'at and Dumbek rhythms), Musical Structures and Elements generally being absent in Sudanese music, This unique Sudanese music Distinct Among the arab world suggests an Ancient Nubian Folk music Origin for much of modern Northern Sudanese Music.

 The History of the World in 100 Objects features a large wooden slit drum in the shape of a buffalo from southern Sudan, probably made in the 19th century for traditional performances in larger ensembles or to summon warriors, that is now held in the British Museum in London.
 A copper kettle drum that was reputedly used by Mahdist forces in the Battle of Omdurman (1898) is in the collection of the National Army Museum in London.